-Cla use / Issue Coverage across LEPs Summary of Differences Recommendation for consolidated LEP Auburn Parramatta Holroyd Parramatta Road Corridor (within Cumberland LGA) "Area B" within Cumberland LGA, "Area C" within Cumberland LGA Cumberland LGA, "Area C" within culation of FSR and area CI 4.5 CI 4.5 CI 4.5 All LEPs are consistent Retain clause in consolidated LEP, unchanged eptions to elopment standards CI 4.6 CI 4.6 CI 4.6 Additional consent provisions under subclause 8 in Parramatta LEP relating to non-variance of FSR and HOB of 5% in City Centre (cl 8(ca)), and state public infrastructure (SPI)(cl 8(c), 8(ca), 8(cb)).
+Cla uso / Issuo Summary of Differences Recommendation for consolidated I.I:I2 Auburn Parramatta Holroyd Parramatta Road Comdor (within Cumberland "Area B" within Cumberland LGA, "Area C" within LGA) Cumberland LGA culation of FSR and area CI 4.5 CI 4.5 Cl 4.5 All LEPs are consistent Retain clause in consolidated LEP, unchanged eptions to elopment standards CI 4.6 CI 4.6 CI 4.6 Additional consent provisions under subclause 8 in Parramatta LEP relating to non-variance of FSR and HOB of 5% in City Centre (cl 8(ca)), and state public infrastructure (SPI)(cl 8(c), 8(ca), 8(cb)).
 Auburn LEP does not allow cl4.6 to apply where the breach would contravene miscellaneous permissible use restrictions or arrangements for contributions to designated state public infrastructure.
 Both Carter Street Priority Precinct and Parramatta City Centre outside of Cumberland LGA.
-Recommended to revert to standard instrument provisions within consolidated LEP. evant acquisition nority CI 5.1 CI 5.1 CI 5.1 There are some minor inconsistencies between LEPs.
-The Land Reservation Acquisition Map will need to be updated and the information included within Cl 5.1 updated to reflect new LGA boundary. inte velopment on land nded to be acquired oublic purposes CI 5.1A CI 5.1A CI 5.1A All LEPs are consistent save for the types of land and permitted development.
-The Land Reservation Acquisition Map will need to be updated and land and permitted development updated within CI 5.1A. ssification and assification of public CI 5.2 CI 5.2 CI 5.2 All LEPs are consistent Retain clause in consolidated LEP, unchanged. relopment near zone ndaries CI 5.3 CI 5.3 CI 5.3 Auburn LEP relevant distance is 20m, whereas Parramatta is 1m and Holroyd is 10m.
-Holroyd also excludes B4 mixed use zones.
-Recommend a 20m buffer and adopting standard instrument clause. mis ntrols relating to cellaneous missible uses CI 5.4 CI 5.4 CI 5.4 Inconsistences between permitted floorspace on certain permissible uses Recommendation required regarding harmonized floorspace restrictions where these differ between the LEPs outlined below: (a) B&B No more than 3 bedrooms No more than 3 bedrooms No more than 3 bedrooms All LEPs consistent.
-Retain restriction in consolidated LEP, unchanged. (b) Home Business 30m2 restriction 50m2 restriction 30m2 restriction Auburn and Holroyd apply the same restriction of no more 30sqm can used for the carrying out of the home business.
-Recommend a restriction of 30sqm is adopted in the consolidated LEP as this is the size prescribed across majority of LEPs. (c) Home Industries 30m2 restriction 50m2 restriction 30m2 restriction Auburn and Holroyd apply a 30sqm floorspace restriction for home industries.
+Recommended to revert to standard instrument provisions within consolidated LEP. evant acquisition hortty CI 5.1 CI 5.1 CI 5.1 There are some minor inconsistencies between LEPs.
+The Land Reservation Acquisition Map will need to be updated and the information included within Cl 5,1 updated to reflect new LGA boundary. inte velopment on land inded to be acquired public purposes CJ 5,1A CJ 5.1A CI 5,1A All LEPs are consistent save for the types of land and permitted development.
+The Land Reservation Acquisition Map will need to be updated and land and permitted development updated within CI 5.1A. ssiffcation and lassification of public CI 5.2 CI 5.2 CI 5.2 All LEPs are consistent Retain clause in consolidated LEP, unchanged. /elopment near zone indaries CI 5.3 CI 5.3 CI 5.3 Auburn LEP relevant distance is 20m, whereas Parramatta is 1m and Holroyd Is 10m.
+Holroyd also excludes B4 mixed use zones, Recommend a 20m buffer and adopting standard instrument clause. mis ntrols relating to cellaneous missible uses CI 5.4 CI 5.4 CI 5.4 Inconsistences between permitted floorspace on certain permissible uses Recommendation required regarding harmonized floorspace restrictions where these differ between the LEPs outlined below; (a) B&B No more than 3 bedrooms No more than 3 bedrooms No more than 3 bedrooms All LEPs consistent, Retain restriction in consolidated LEP, unchanged, (b) Home Business 30m2 restriction 50m2 restriction 30m2 restriction Aubum and Holroyd apply the same restriction of no more 30sqm can used for the carrying out of the home business.
+Recommend a restriction of 30sqm is adopted in the consolidated LEP as this is the size prescribed across majority of LEPs. (c) Home Industries 30m2 restriction 50m2 restriction 30m2 restriction Aubum and Holroyd apply a 30sqm floorspace restriction for home industries.
 Parramatta permits up to 50sqm of home industry.
-Recommend a restriction of 30sqm is adopted in the consolidated LEP as this is the size prescribed across majority of LEPs. (d) Industrial Retail Outlets There is a significant difference between the approaches of the current LEPs in relation to the % of gross floor space within the same retail outlet if the retail element.
-Recommend a restriction of 10% gross floor area is adopted in consolidated LEP.
+Recommend a restriction of 30sqm is adopted in the consolidated LEP as this is the size prescribed across majority of LEPs. (d) Industrial Retail Outlets area of the industry located floor area of the industry located on the same land 10% of the gross floor area of the industry located on the same land as the retail outlet or 400m2 (which is the lesser) Recommend a restriction of 10% gross floor area is adopted in consolidated LEP.